cpmalenab/data-portfolio/_pages/about.md

 Outside of my academic and professional work, staying physically and mentally active has been my escape.
 You’ll often catch me enjoying riding my bike on off-road terrains away from the city or engaging in competitive board game sessions with friends and family.
 Whether it's cycling through rugged landscapes or strategizing my next board game move, I bring the same level of enthusiasm to everything I do.

 As I continue to expand my knowledge and expertise in data science, I am eager to explore new opportunities and collaborate with like-minded data enthusiasts.
-Don’t hesitate to reach out and I always look forward for opportunities to exchange ideas and make meaningful contributions.
+Don’t hesitate to reach out as I always look forward for opportunities to exchange ideas and make meaningful contributions.